 The final stage is to think about current difficulties and prepare for future events.
 Working on moving forward after trauma.

 I often get asked if EMDR can be done online, and the answer is a resounding YES!
 EMDR works well online.
-Even before the pandemic many of my EMDR colleagues were working this way.
 There are online platforms (similar to zoom) which allow access to bilateral eye-movements and sounds.
 So you have EMDR without leaving the comfort of your own home.

 Do people prefer EMDR to other types of trauma therapies?

-Often I find people do prefer EMDR to other types of therapy.
-EMDR processes traumatic memories quickly.
-There is very little between-sessions work (unlike CBT, for example).
-It also doesn’t require you to disclose so much information about the traumatic event which can be helpful when something is particularly distressing or where there is shame around the event.
-EMDR also feels quite ‘organic’, because your own mind does the work, giving you a sense of agency over the process.
+People often prefer the process of EMDR to other types of therapy.
+EMDR has a different way of understanding emotional distress (as located in past events/memories) than CBT which focuses on changing negative thoughts and behaviours that contribute to mental health problems.
+EMDR works quickly1.
+There is very little between-sessions work (unlike CBT).
+EMDR also doesn’t require you to disclose as much information about the traumatic event, which can be helpful when something is particularly distressing or when you feel ashamed about what happened.
+EMDR can also feel ‘organic’, because your mind does the work, giving you control over the process.